TheTexta/obsidian-main/Psychology/Social Psychology/Aggression.md

 tldr: when threatened we can get aggressive.

-The [[prefrontal cortex|prefrontal cortexs]] relation to aggression::The [[prefrontal cortex]] is involved in the impulse control component of the brain, controlling how we respond to aggressive inclinations.
+The [[Prefrontal Cortex|prefrontal cortexs]] relation to aggression::The [[Prefrontal Cortex]] is involved in the impulse control component of the brain, controlling how we respond to aggressive inclinations.
 <!--SR:!2023-11-13,6,250-->

 In effect it is a control centre for aggression. when activated we are more capable of controlling our aggressive tendencies.